 Of course, there are two major downsides to self-publishing as well:

 - The author must have resources to fund the entire project: editing, page layout, printing, and binding

 - Marketing and selling the book is entirely the responsibility of the author

 Page One Sentence Doctors has helped scores of authors successfully self-publish their books.
-We offer “turn-key” self publishing services.
+We offer “turn-key” self-publishing services.
 We can take your “raw” unedited manuscript, and typically, two to three months later, you receive a shipment of finished books!
-We do the editing, the page layout, the proofreading, the cover design, and write the back-cover marketing copy.
-We help you select a quality printer that can save you money, and offer consulting on how to market your finished books.
+We do the editing, the page layout, the proofreading, and the cover design—and we write the back-cover marketing copy.
+We help you select a quality printer that can save you money, and we offer consulting on how to market your finished books.

 Call us—and we’ll even give you contact information for one of our recently self-published clients who can evaluate our services for you.

 Do you have a manuscript completed or in process?

 Do you dream of being a published author?